shawndacosta/G20-AI-PROJECT/README.md

 - 💰 *Predicted price*
 - 🎯 *Local accuracy score* based on similar nearby houses

-This interactive step transforms the model from a purely technical tool into a user-friendly assistant for real estate estimation.
+This step makes the model easy to use, turning it into a friendly tool for real estate estimation.

 # IV.
 Evaluation & Analysis